Our founder, Jeff Power, tells the story of how Pangeo Coffee started:

 We’re also coffee geeks.

-Our “day job” for years has been helping villages learn to transform themselves out of severe poverty, through Geneva-Switzerland-headquartered Global Hope Network.
+Our “day job” for years has been helping villages learn to transform themselves out of severe poverty.
 We teach villages low cost, low-tech, locally available ways to get for themselves things like clean water, enough food to grow and eat, dramatically reduced disease and death, small businesses they dream up and launch, schools they help build with their own hands, etc. We help them to be strong and independent — it’s exciting work where we see real results.

 Now, to the coffee story…

 Being eager for new sources of funding for our villages, and not too bright, we jumped on the idea.
 We put out a quick email, and in record time 200 bags of the famous Harrar coffee were spoken for.

-So we went to Ethiopia and took some volunteers to help work in our villages near Harrar for the week.
+So we went to Ethiopia to help work in our villages near Harrar for the week.
 We saw great progress and enthusiasm in the villages.

 Then we went to a reputable local coffee dealer we know, bought 200 bags of roasted Harrar beans from him, and loaded them into our truck.
 But then the thought fully hit us, “We have to get 200 bags of coffee HOME!”
 (That’s TWO HUNDRED half-kilo bags… we looked like drug dealers.)

 So we filled SIX duffle bags with the coffee, split them between several of us, and said the famous airport-kindness-please prayer.